AI Overviews don’t have to mean less traffic. With the right approach, they can drive more brand visibility and organic clicks.

 For this brand, over 700 relevant keyword phrases were tracked daily.
 As an exercise, the dataset was filtered to highlight any phrases where the brand was ranking outside the Top 50.

 In many cases, being outside the Top 50, and often even outside the Top 10, is not the result of poor performance.
-It is simply down to the absence of a dedicated or relevant landing page.
+It’s simply down to the absence of a dedicated or relevant landing page.

 These phrases were flagged as missed opportunities, with the most commercially valuable themes prioritised for action.